aemreunal/iBeaconServer/README.md

 ## Setting up

 You need to have MySQL running, with an empty database.
 The server will set the database tables up itself.
-To point the server to the correct database, you have to fill the correct values (like the database credentials, IP address, etc.) in the property file called ```db.properties```, located at the root of the repository.
+To point the server to the correct database, you have to fill the correct values (like the database credentials, IP address, etc.) in the property file called ```db.properties``` and put it to the root of the repository.

 A dummy ```db.properties``` file is provided in the [Docker](https://github.com/aemreunal/iBeaconServer/tree/master/Docker) folder.